insin/templates/README.md

-A template for creating a [React](http://facebook.github.io/react) app which can be developed in a browser, but will be distributed for other runtimes - by default, it's set up for Internet Explorer HTA apps, but it's easy to add other runtimes.
+A template for creating a [React](http://facebook.github.io/react) app which can be developed in a browser, but will be distributed for other runtimes - by default, it's set up for [NW.js](https://github.com/nwjs/nw.js) and Internet Explorer HTA apps.

 ### MIT Licensed